-The Best known places in Tuscany
+The Best-known places in Tuscany

-Here is a list of what I suppose are the 10 Best known places in Tuscany that you cannot miss during your trip.
+Here is a list of what I suppose are the 10 Best-known places in Tuscany that you cannot miss during your trip.

-Take your time to visit the Basilica of Santa Croce, Uffizi Gallery, then go to the Old Bridge Ponte Vecchio and have a look at the tiny jewelry workshops.
+Take your time to visit the Basilica of Santa Croce, Uffizi Gallery, then go to the old Bridge Ponte Vecchio and have a look at the tiny jewelry workshops.
 Finally, wait for the sunset up to Piazzale Michelangelo.

 The leaning tower is the symbol of the town.
 A picture with it is a must, but Pisa is also the Square of Miracles, the old Centre with narrow streets, and the Arno river.

-And if you are in town at the end of October beginning of November you can attend the Lucca Comics and Games, one of the biggest comic exhibits of the entire world.
+And if you are in town at the end of October, you can attend the Lucca Comics and Games, one of the biggest comic exhibits in the entire world.